 Calbee is the top Japanese snack food manufacturer with the largest share in Japan’s market.
-The company is producing and selling a large variety of snacks, and many of them have been long-time favorites of us Japanese.
+The company are producing and selling a large variety of snacks, and many of them have been long-time favorites of us Japanese.

 Now, Jagariko has become a standard potato snack in Japan and is available in most supermarkets and convenience stores around the country.

-With a little bit spicy taste that comes from Mentai (spicy marinated Alaska pollack roe), this Jagariko potato stick features a pleasant aroma from the seaweed Nori.
+Together with a little bit spicy taste that comes from the Mentai spicy Alaska pollack roe, this Jagariko potato stick features a pleasant aroma from the seaweed Nori.

-2 Popular Recipes Using Calbee Jagariko Sticks
+2 Popular Recipes Using Jagariko Sticks